-If you’re like many of my students, you struggle with telling people no. This seriously interferes with you reaching your own goals.
+If you’re like many of my clients and students, you struggle with telling people no. This seriously interferes with you reaching your own goals.
 Worse, it ultimately harms your relationship with yourself and others.
 Learn how to say no and the slight mindset shifts you need to make to do so.

 When I’ve found it hard to say no to people it is usually because:

-- I am scared to hurt someone’s feelings.
+- I’m scared to hurt someone’s feelings.

 If you look closely at that list, you see there is a common theme of fear.
 This fear comes directly from my thoughts rather than from reality.

 Think about it a minute.
 How many times have you had someone say no to you?
 Did you hold grudges, think poorly of that person, and then never ask them again?